One dead after crash on SH3 near Whanganui - NZ Herald

 One person has died following a crash on State Highway 3, north of Whanganui.

-Emergency services were alerted to the crash at the intersection of SH3 and Watt Livingstone Rd at 12.30pm.
+Emergency services were alerted to the crash at the intersection of SH3 and Watt Livingstone Rd at 12.30pm on Sunday.

-Diversions are in place and motorists are asked to follow the directions of emergency services staff at the scene.
+Diversions were in place and motorists were asked to follow the directions of emergency services staff at the scene.

 Earlier a police spokesperson said the crash involved a motorcycle and a car.